OpenTOPAS/OpenTOPAS/docker/README.Docker.md

 2. **Re-use cache** — Subsequent runs can skip `--build-extensions`; the script detects `/extensions/install/bin/topas`, and add it to `PATH`, and reuses the cached build automatically.
 3. **Force rebuild** — Pass `--build-extensions` again (or delete the cache directory) when you want to use a different extension directory.
 The cache is stored in `${TOPAS_DOCKER_CACHE:-~/.cache/topas-docker}`, so you can purge a specific build e.g., `rm -rf ~/.cache/topas-docker/TOPAS-nBio-*`.
 4. **Custom cache location** — Set `TOPAS_DOCKER_CACHE=/path/to/cache` before running if you want the build artifacts on another disk.

+Cache keys include the extension source path, image selection, host architecture, and `DOCKER_DEFAULT_PLATFORM` when set.
+Switching image tags creates a separate cache; use `--build-extensions` for the first build with each selection.
+Existing caches from the older path-only naming scheme are retained but are no longer selected.

 ## macOS X11 / Qt Visualization
 1. Install [XQuartz](https://www.xquartz.org/), set **Preferences -> Security -> Allow connections from network clients**, then run: